 (My sometimes Editor — gorgeous wife Cheri — thought that last sentence was self-serving, self-righteous and unnecessary.)
 For the Record: I am and have for many years been a registered Independent.

-Last-minute update: Recently a NASCAR Cup driver uttered the N-word on his team radio.
-This was a young man who got his break, getting into racing, as part-Asian, through NASCAR’s diversity program!
-Insensitive behavior, slurs like this, especially from a young person, continues to astonish me.
-(Did he hear African-American artists who sometimes use such words in rap songs, and it just slipped out?)
+Last-minute update: Recently, a NASCAR Cup driver uttered the “N-word” on his team radio.
+He was a young man who got his break, getting into racing, as part-Asian, through NASCAR’s diversity program!
+Insensitive behavior, and slurs like this, especially from a young person, continue to astonish me.
+(Did he hear African American artists who sometimes use such words in rap songs, and it just slipped out?)
 I’m not excusing his behavior if that were the case, and no, I’m not blaming rap for white people’s insensitive remarks.

-You may remember from earlier chapters when I dated more than one lady at a time and I may have been guilty of behavior like “leading women on.”
-That was in my very young years and I never cheated on a partner when in a committed relationship or marriage.
+You may remember from earlier chapters when I dated more than one lady at a time, and I may have been guilty of behavior like “leading women on.”
+However, that was in my very young years, and I never cheated on a partner when in a committed relationship or marriage.
 Also, note my apology to Mary in Chapter ten.

 I’m wondering if this break was such a good idea.
 This chapter has been the most difficult to write so far.
 But the chapters ahead, on Vietnam, will be even more arduous.

-Do you ever get tired of people telling you to “Have a nice day?”
+Do you ever get tired of people telling you to “Have a nice day”?
 (No, thanks, I have other plans.)
 They don’t mean it, do they?
-If you really want me to have a nice day, then quit telling me to.
+If you really want me to have a nice day, then quit telling me to have one.
+“No, Mr. Swan, your insurance will not cover that.
+Is there anything else I can’t help you with?
+OK then, Have a nice day.”
 Maybe I am getting a little edgy.
-Now that I’ve insulted many of my readers, back to Vietnam.
+Now that I’ve insulted everyone who utters that cheerful greeting, back to Vietnam.

 *Public Religion Research Institute, reported by CNN.